Exclusive: US Christian Right pours more than $50m into Africa

 ‘Exporting hate to Africa’

-Two groups that oppose contraception and abortion, Human Life International and Heartbeat International, have spent at least $4.3 million, combined, on the continent.
+Two groups that oppose contraception and abortion, Human Life International and Heartbeat International, have spent at least $4.3m, combined, on the continent.
 An earlier openDemocracy investigation found that ‘crisis pregnancy centres’ affiliated with Heartbeat violate South African law on abortion counselling and discourage contraception in Uganda.

 “It's imperialism.
 It's neocolonialism.
 It's basically the Bible that they are coming back with, which is not African,” says Sibongile Ndashe, a South African feminist who heads the Institute for Strategic Litigation in Africa (ISLA).